 — OPPO India (@OPPOIndia) May 20, 2021

 Oneplus claims that they use virtual memory technology with their smartphones to ensure that they are snappy at all times.
-But they have not revealed which or how many of their smartphones actually make use of this technology.
+However, they have not revealed which or how many smartphones use this technology.